 Prothena (PRTA) Received its Third Buy in a Row

-After Jefferies and H.C.
-Wainwright gave Prothena (NASDAQ: PRTA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Jay Olson maintained a Buy rating on Prothena today and set a price target of $35.00.
+After Oppenheimer and Jefferies gave Prothena (NASDAQ: PRTA) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Andrew Fein reiterated a Buy rating on Prothena today and set a price target of $33.00.
 The company’s shares closed last Thursday at $23.81.

-According to TipRanks.com, Olson is a 4-star analyst with an average return of 6.1% and a 47.1% success rate.
-Olson covers the Healthcare sector, focusing on stocks such as Constellation Pharmaceuticals, Madrigal Pharmaceuticals, and Frequency Therapeutics.
+According to TipRanks.com, Fein is a 5-star analyst with an average return of 20.5% and a 56.7% success rate.
+Fein covers the Healthcare sector, focusing on stocks such as DBV Technologies SA – American, Constellation Pharmaceuticals, and Global Blood Therapeutics.

-Prothena has an analyst consensus of Strong Buy, with a price target consensus of $31.00, which is a 36.1% upside from current levels.
+Currently, the analyst consensus on Prothena is a Strong Buy with an average price target of $31.00, a 36.1% upside from current levels.
 In a report issued on February 26, RBC Capital also upgraded the stock to Buy with a $28.00 price target.

 See today’s analyst top recommended stocks >>